Chiclayo to Trujillo 3-Day Itinerary

-Includes all land transport, guided excursions, entrances & most meals.
+Includes all land transport, private guided excursions, entrances & most meals.

 We pick you up from the airport or your hotel in Chiclayo, and set off eastwards up the broad, flat Reque valley, past fields of sugarcane, with the foothills of the Andes in the distance, to arrive at the modern village of Sipan.
 This is the location of an adobe (mud-brick) pyramid, the Huaca Rajada, that made world headlines in 1987 with one of the most sensational finds of recent archaeology - a series of tombs of the pre-Inca Moche Culture, containing bones and accompanying treasure.